Currency:

 Above is a list of three of our posts where you will find more information on this topic.

-I I strongly recommend that you read them at your leisure.
+I highly recommend that you read them at your leisure.

 Is it difficult to maintain a WordPress website?

-In my opinion, no. You only need to delve a little into this topic to be able to do things yourself that will allow you to perform proper, basic maintenance of your own site.
+In my opinion, no. You only need to delve a little into this topic to be able to do things on your own that will allow you to perform the correct, basic maintenance of your own site.

-The basis, of course, is keeping all the components that make up WordPress up to date condition.
+The basis, of course, is keeping all the components that make up WordPress up to date.
 This should be done regularly and as quickly as possible.

-If this is the case, then users will definitely notice this in the first days or even hours after the release of the corresponding update (most likely, on the forum dedicated to this plug-in).
+If so, then users will definitely notice it in the first days or even hours after the release of the corresponding update (most likely, on the forum dedicated to this plugin).

-In general, such situations are extremely rare, but if you prefer to report it, sometimes it is better to wait a few days to update a component.
+In general, such situations are extremely rare, but if you prefer to report it, sometimes it is better to wait a few days to update the component.

 Do you have any tips that could be safely included in this text?
 If yes, I encourage you to add a comment in the section below.

-In case you are interested in learning more about "maintaining a wordpress website - 8 tips", we have made a selection of useful things from our blog especially for you.
+Want to learn more about "maintaining a wordpress website - 8 tips"?
+Here's a selection of related blog articles for you.

 Have ideas but don't know where to start?